-You need to draw up an ambitious and realistic research plan, which clearly shows how an Inge Lehmann grant will contribute to boosting your research leadership competencies and your research career with an excellent international profile.
+You need to write an ambitious and realistic research plan, which clearly shows how an Inge Lehmann grant will contribute to boosting your research leadership competencies and your research career with an excellent inter-national profile.
 It is a requirement that you, as an applicant, plan to participate in international research activities, either through a research stay at a foreign research institution, collaboration or the development of networks, and it is of great importance that you focus on strengthening your leadership abilities, e.g. through management courses.
 You must describe the specific activities you have planned, including the initiatives you wish to prioritise in relation to internationalisation and research management.

-You can apply for funding for PhD and postdoctoral scholarships if they have a clear independent function within, and form an integral part of, the research project.
-Post-doctoral candidates must have obtained their PhD or achieved equivalent qualifications, e.g. a positive assistant professorship evaluation ("adjunktbedømmelse"), within the last four years at the time of the application deadline (see section 4.3.3).
+You can apply for funding of PhD and postdoctoral scholarships if they have a clear independent function within, and form an integral part of, the research project.
+Post¬doctoral candidates must have obtained their PhD or achieved equivalent qualifications, e.g. a positive assistant professorship evaluation ("adjunktbedømmelse"), within the last four years at the time of the application deadline (which for technical calculation purposes is fixed at 1 July 2022) (see section 4.3.3 for calculation of the PhD age in relation to maternity leave, etc.).

-There must be a sufficiently balanced relationship between the roles of all listed participants (scientific/academic, technical/administrative and whether funded or not) in the project, and the concrete roles of each participant must be accounted for/justified.
+There must be a sufficiently balanced relationship between the roles of all listed participants (scientific/academic, technical/administrative and whether funded or not) in the project, and the specific roles of each participant must be accounted for/justified.